chetanbg1/cbgwork1/README.md

 when exception is thrown by main() method , java runtime terminates the program and prints the exception message and teh stack trace is shown in-system console unreachable catch block -when we keep super class first and sub classes later like Exception first and then nullpointer ..in multi catch block

+Exception Propagation
+	an exception is thrown from the top of the stack and if it is not cought, it drops the stack to the previous mehtod, if not cought there, the exception again drops down to the previous method and so on unit it get cought or reach the bottom of the call stack

 Final - keyword used to  apply restrictions on the class, method and variables
 	the final class can not be inherited, final method can not be override, final variable can not be changed